 Compliance is critical in the cannabis industry.
 Because you’re technically handling a controlled substance, it becomes crucial to maintain compliance and follow the state’s regulations.

 You as an individual will need to maintain compliance by passing the appropriate background checks and following any zoning ordinances, age requirements, and other items set forth by New Mexico’s government.
-Dispensaries also need to have the appropriate security, like guards and cameras, if the legislation demands it.
+For instance, all cannabis establishments must agree to follow state and local laws and rules on food and product safety, environmental impacts, natural resource protection, water use and quality.
+Dispensaries also need to have the appropriate security, like guards and cameras, in place prior to opening.

 Marketing Your Cannabis Dispensary

 This is imperative to your dispensary’s success.
 After all, how else will you sell cannabis if nobody knows you exist?
 Effective marketing will help you differentiate your cannabis brand, stand apart from your competitors, and get more walk-in traffic and sales.

 One of the most important things you can do is set up your dispensary for a Google My Business listing.
 This will pull your dispensary up under the map when someone searches something like “dispensary in Albuquerque” or “dispensary near me.”
 A Google My Business listing also allows customers to leave reviews, and great reviews mean good business for you!